 Thus, in future studies it may be possible to develop and test new agents that specifically bind to this potassium channel and so help to regularize the coordination of cardiac activity.
 "Our results improve our understanding of the pathophysiological mechanisms that contribute to the manifestation of atrial fibrillation", says Kaab.
 "We also hope that in the longer term, they will allow us to predict individual levels of risk".

 In addition to scientists from LMU Munich, the Technical University of Munich and the Helmholtz Center Munich, researchers from more than 50 institutions in Germany, the USA, the Netherlands, Estonia and Iceland were involved in the investigation.
 The project was supported by, among other agencies, the German National Genome Research Network (NGFN), the Federal Ministry for Education and Research (BMBF) - through the Competence Network "Atrial Fibrillation", the Fondation Leducq and the institutional strategy "LMUexcellent" set up within the framework of the Germany-wide Excellence Initiative.

 Common variants in KCNN3 are associated with lone atrial fibrillation

 Nature Genetics Online, 21 Februar 2010

-*News Release by Ludwig-Maximilians-Universitat Munchen: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Ludwig-Maximilians-Universitat Munchen).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.